 ❦ ❦ ❦

-It happened that at that time there was in that place a Rakshesha, or demon in the form of a woman, named Shurpanakha.
-She could be very beautiful, when she had no desire to be beautiful.
+It happened that at that time there was in that place a Rakshesha, or demon, in the form of a woman named Shurpanakha.
+She could be very beautiful, when she had a desire to be beautiful.
 Shurpanakha had the unusual ability to be able to appear in whatever form she wished, however, and she could also be very ugly, when she felt so inclined.

 She had a great deal of skill, to be sure.
 Her abilities took intense spiritual training over a long time.
 She was able to change her form to please or horrify anyone she encountered, but her training had no positive value, because it had no moral foundation.
 It was a type of training that can only lead to a downfall.